In the early days of the Wild West, a band of Indians approached a priest and requested that he baptize them.

 The priest refused to perform the rite, and the warriors had look elsewhere for their medicine.

 The above is a true story from the real Wild West that I uncovered while doing research for my upcoming western novel, The Sons of Thunder.
-If you’re new to my work, you can get my novel A Lone Outsider for free on Amazon Thursday and Friday (Dec.
-3-4) only.
-I also have a perma-free eBook titled The Ghost of Shanaghy Jones, which is available through Amazon, Barnes&Noble, and Kobo.
+If you’re new to my work, you can get my free eBook The Ghost of Shanaghy Jones, which is available through Amazon, Barnes&Noble, and Kobo.